sburtner/mat259_w19/assignment1.md

 | 19 | Pasayten Wilderness Wash Maps | 5 |
 | 20 | Gifford Pinchot National Forest Wash Maps | 5 |

+It's interesting that the top "subject" is no subject at all!
+And most of the rest of the maps are on Washington state or national forests, though the "Topographic maps" could be about anything.

 ### RQ5: Which regions of the world are covered by the given maps?

 ** *Why am I asking this?* **  What is absent from the database is just as important as what's in it.
-The creation of maps also reflect onoing changes in the political and administrative boundaries of the world.
-While boundaries may seem stable in this century, they obviously weren't always so, and there are still many regions of the world in which cartographic boundaries are unclear or disputed, and this may either spur more map creation or revision.
+The creation of maps also reflect ongoing changes in the political and administrative boundaries of the world.
+While boundaries may seem stable, they obviously weren't always so, and there are still many regions of the world in which cartographic boundaries are unclear or disputed, and this may either spur more map creation or revision.

 We can see what's **not** being included in the collection of SPL's maps by looking at RQ4 and revisiting the results from RQ3.
 When I modify the query in RQ4 to include the Dewey class, I am reminded that MOST map listings do not have a Dewey class (and the top 20 certainly don't.)
 However, by revisiting the results from RQ3 and comparing them to our list of Dewey classifications, we can get a cursory view of which subjects are not being represented by the library.